NASCAR on The CW: Reception

 Despite The CW's NASCAR coverage generally receiving praise from viewers, the network has been criticised for not streaming NASCAR Xfinity Series races on its app.
 Practice and qualifying, along with select driver cams, are available through the app as well as full replays of each race.

 The CW has faced criticism for allowing some affiliates to pre-empt NASCAR Xfinity Series races for local sports.
-On March 8, 2025, Atlanta's WPCH-TV cut to a commercial during the final lap of a close finish at Phoenix and never returned, instead airing an NBA game between the Pacers and Hawks.
+On March 8, 2025, Atlanta's WPCH-TV cut to a commercial during the final lap of a close finish at Phoenix and never returned, instead airing an NBA game between the Indiana Pacers and Atlanta Hawks.
 The CW later stated it had addressed the issue with the station and was assured it wouldn't happen again.
 A week later, WPCH-TV skipped the Las Vegas race entirely, which aired instead on the regional Peachtree Sports Network.
 Similar problems occurred in Detroit, where WKBD-TV pre-empted post-race coverage for a soccer match and also declined to air the Las Vegas race.
 In that case, the CW provided access through its app with geofencing.
 Some fans also struggled to locate races due to recent affiliate changes, though the CW redirected them to the correct stations.
 On August 22, 2025, CW20 in Knoxville, TN, opted to preempt NASCAR coverage of the Xfinity Series race at Daytona International Speedway in order to broadcast a local high school football game.
 The race was not simulcast or broadcast on any of WVLT's other stations.